jguadagno/jguadagno.github.io/_posts/2020-06-14-speed-up-creating-code-with-live-templates-in-jetbrains-rider-or-resharper.md

 The 'Template List' is where you will find all of the templates for the given language.

 Clicking on a template will show you the template in the area I named 'Template'.
-I know original naming :).
+I know original naming :smile:.
 Ignore the dollar signs ($) for a second.

 The 'Template Settings' displays the settings for the template.
-I know I'm being original again :).
+I know I'm being original again :smile:.

 ## Creating a New Template